-When possible, we provided data stratified by age because the prevalence of hrHPV is much lower in women aged 30 years or older than in women under the age of 30 years.
-Cotesting with hrHPV tests in conjunction with cytology is FDA approved in women aged 30 years or older.
-We defined two age categories: women aged less than 30 to 35 years of age and women aged older than 30 to 35 years of age.
+When possible, we provided data stratified by age because the prevalence of hrHPV is much lower in women age 30 years or older than in women younger than age 30 years.32 Cotesting with hrHPV tests in conjunction with cytology is the only FDA-approved strategy in women age 30 years or older.60 We defined two age categories: women younger than ages 30 to 35 years and women older than ages 30 to 35 years.

 The definition of test positive for this review was defined based on the trial protocol (Appendix F Table 2).
-Test findings that would lead to a clinical action, based on the study protocol, such as colposcopy or more intensive followup (e.g., retest in 6 months) were defined as test positive.
+Test findings that would lead to a clinical action, based on the study protocol, such as colposcopy or more intensive followup (e.g., retest in 6 months), were defined as test positive.
 Thus, in some trials, the test positivity rate in the intervention group is simply the rate of hrHPV test positivity, whereas in others it is the rate of hrHPV+ with ASC-US+.
-We used Bethesda system terminology throughout the review and converted cytological results reported in other terminology systems to the Bethesda system, though there is not exact equivalence (e.g. borderline or mild dyskaryosis is comparable to ASC-US) (Table 1).
+We used Bethesda system terminology throughout the review and converted cytological results reported in other terminology systems to the Bethesda system, although there is not exact equivalence (e.g., borderline or mild dyskaryosis is comparable to ASC-US) (Table 1).

-For evaluating potential harms or burden of screening, the false positive rate (FPR) quantifies the chance that a patient experiences a positive screening test result, but histology results are not indicative of precancerous lesions or cervical cancer that would necessitate treatment or active surveillance if detected (CIN2+).
-Differences in the false positive rates associated with different screening strategies were estimated by comparing the number of women who do not have histologically confirmed CIN2+ diagnosed prior to or in the screening round following a test positive result (as defined above).
-The false positive rate was defined as histologically confirmed CIN2+ because this degree of cervical intraepithelial neoplasia is usually acted upon clinically once detected.
-This definition of FPR is a pragmatic one and relies on colposcopy as a reference standard, however, there is variability in the accuracy of colposcopy and biopsy to detect CIN2+ based on colposcopist training and experience as well as the biopsy protocol.
+For evaluating potential harms or burden of screening, the false-positive rate (FPR) quantifies the chance that a patient experiences a positive screening test result, but histology results are not indicative of precancerous lesions or cervical cancer that would necessitate treatment or active surveillance if detected (CIN2+).
+Differences in the FPR associated with different screening strategies were estimated by comparing the number of women who do not have histologically confirmed CIN2+ diagnosed prior to or in the screening round following a test positive result (as defined above).
+FPR was defined as histologically confirmed CIN2+ because this degree of CIN is usually acted on clinically once detected.
+This definition of FPR is a pragmatic one and relies on colposcopy as a reference standard; however, there is variability in the accuracy of colposcopy and biopsy to detect CIN2+ based on colposcopist training and experience as well as the biopsy protocol.112

 Differences in colposcopy rates for different screening strategies tested in trials are related to both the test positivity rate and the triage protocols used.
 Colposcopy is uncomfortable, anxiety provoking, and time consuming.
-While it is also a necessary step toward diagnosis and treatment, colposcopy due to a false positive screening test may be considered a harm.
-Colposcopy may lead to treatments, which are associated with an uncommon risk of serious harms.
+While it is also a necessary step toward diagnosis and treatment, colposcopy due to a false-positive screening test may be considered a harm.
+Colposcopy may lead to treatments that are associated with an uncommon risk of serious harms.
 A screening protocol equally effective at identifying CIN3+ cases and preventing ICC, but with more colposcopies, would be evaluated as having greater potential harm.

-The false negative rate was another test performance characteristic evaluated in our analysis of potential screening harms.
-False negative rates were defined in this review as the proportion of women with invasive cancer who had negative screening findings at a previous round of screening.
+The false-negative rate was another test performance characteristic evaluated in our analysis of potential screening harms.
+False-negative rates were defined in this review as the proportion of women with ICC who had negative screening findings at a previous round of screening.
 Although this is a rare outcome, evidence of differences in the rate of missed cases among screened women is important to consider.
-Since trials do not generally conduct colposcopies in women with negative screening results, we are not able to accurately estimate the false negative rates of CIN2 or CIN3.
-At followup rounds of screening, it is not possible to distinguish between newly emerging CIN2/CIN3 versus cases that were missed.
-ICC generally evolves slowly, so identification of ICC after a negative screen likely reflects a false negative result.
+Since trials do not generally conduct colposcopies in women with negative screening results, we are not able to accurately estimate the false-negative rates of CIN2 or CIN3.
+At followup rounds of screening, it is not possible to distinguish between newly emerging CIN2/CIN3 versus cases that were missed on previous screenings.
+ICC generally evolves slowly, so identification of ICC after a negative screen likely reflects a false-negative result.
 In addition, cancer registries can be used to identify missed cases.